Rynchodon/ARMS/README.md

 ## Getting started
-If you'd simply like to use the mod, please subscribe to it via the Steam Workshop as you normally would and enable it on your save or server.
+If you'd simply like to use the mod, please subscribe to it via the Steam Workshop as you normally would and download [Load-ARMS](https://github.com/Rynchodon/Load-ARMS) and follow the readme instructions.

 To work with a local development copy of this mod instead, follow the steps listed [on the wiki](https://github.com/Rynchodon/Autopilot/wiki/Developing-Autopilot).